ZenGirl/bk-gem-app_config/README.md

 A global variable is created name `AppConfig` which is a `Hashie::Mash`.

 You should ensure you have `require 'bk/gem/app_config'` as the first thing in your app.
-(Having require in the gemspec should handle this)
+(Having require in the gemfile should handle this)

 Standard variables include: